becoming-Khyati/ecommerce-backend-python/README.md

 # E-Commerce Backend (Django)

 RESTful backend for an e-commerce application built with Django and Django REST Framework.
+Designed to be consumed by a React frontend.

 ## Features
 - User authentication